Operation Mobilisation: History

 George Verwer, OM's founder and leader until 2003, received a Gospel of John from a local woman while still in high school in the 1950s.
-In 1955, Verwer became a Christian at a Billy Graham meeting at Madison Square Garden, and made a commitment to global missions and spreading God's Word on a massive scale.
+In 1955, Verwer became a Christian at a Billy Graham meeting at Madison Square Garden, and made a commitment to global missions and spreading Christianity on a large scale.

 Operation Mobilisation started in 1957 when Walter Borchard, Dale Rhoton and George Verwer traveled to Mexico to distribute Christian literature and Gospels.
 The Gospels were very important to the men and the beginning of OM's long history.
 The trip in 1957 was the first of three summer trips to Mexico.
 By 1960, the men turned their attention to Europe, focusing on mobilising the national churches to global missions.
-Verwer's vision for the global mission was that leadership would come from the local Christian community, wherever possible, rather than from foreigners (Randall 2008).
+Verwer's vision for the global mission was that leadership would come from the local Christian community, wherever possible, rather than from foreigners.

 In Summer 1962 OM's first short-term missions teams moved into Europe, coming from the UK, Spain, Germany, Netherlands, Switzerland, the US and elsewhere.
 In the summer of 1963 more than 2,000 people blanketed Europe to encourage Christians and to carry God's Word throughout the continent and find creative ways of getting it behind the Iron Curtain.
-OM teams were also starting in India and the Middle East in 1963 (Randall 2008).
+OM teams were also starting in India and the Middle East in 1963.

 OM and Verwer's vision for spreading the Gospel expanded to the seas with the purchase of the ship MV Logos in October 1970.
 Thereafter OM expanded its ships ministry with the MV Doulos, MV Logos II and MV Logos Hope.
-Currently only the latter ship is operating, with the previous three having been retired.
+In 2023 a fifth ship, MV Doulos Hope, was put into service together with MV Logos Hope, the previous three having been retired.

 Back in Europe, summer conferences were continuing but the number of participants was dwindling.
-In late 1987, a renewed vision for reaching Europe was born, which led to the “Love Europe” outreaches that started in July 1989, just prior to the fall of the Iron Curtain.
+In late 1987, a renewed vision for reaching Europe was born, which led to the "Love Europe" outreaches that started in July 1989, just prior to the fall of the Iron Curtain.
 OM planned for 5,000 young people from 50 nations to participate; in fact, about 7,000 from 76 nations came.
-With this first “Love Europe” conference, the vision of OM – birthed in Europe – had been renewed (Randall 2008).
+With this first "Love Europe" conference, the vision of OM – birthed in Europe – had been renewed.
 OM's operations in Europe today includes ministry in more than 30 countries.

 On 7 March 2013, OM appointed a new international director, only the third in its nearly 56-year history.
 Lawrence Tong, from Singapore, took over the OM leadership from Peter Maiden, from the UK, who had served and led in the role since 2003.
 Lawrence, who has served as director of OM's ship Logos II, assumed responsibility on 1 September 2013.